AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Sub-workflow activity section has been enhanced with an example of usage.
 [Read more](../../workflow/using/sub-workflow.md)

-The [Campaign Classic On-premise & Hosted capability matrix](https://helpx.adobe.com/campaign/kb/acc-on-prem-vs-hosted.html) Knowledge base article has been updated with information relating to Email BCC.
+The [Campaign Classic On-premise & Hosted capability matrix](../../installation/using/capability-matrix.md) page has been updated with information relating to Email BCC.

 The Transactional Messaging documentation has been updated with a note regarding template publication.
 [Read more](https://docs.campaign.adobe.com/doc/AC/en/MCE_Template_publication.html)